ErikSeguinte/ex-3e-tracker-Python/README.md

 For Decisive attacks, mark whether the attack was successful or not.

-"Other Actions" include Delay, withdraw, and disengage.
+"Other Actions" include Delay, withdraw, Full Defense and disengage.

 Modify Character allows you to manually edit a character's flags and initiative.

-Reset removes any characters not loaded through the "add Player" function.
+Reset removes any characters not loaded through the `add Player` function.